GeorgeWebDevCy/softone-woocommerce-integration/README.txt

 * **Cron events not running** – Verify WP-Cron execution by visiting `wp-cron.php` manually or configuring a real cron job.
 You can reschedule events programmatically via `Softone_Item_Sync::schedule_event()`.

 == Changelog ==

+= 1.8.35 =
+* Introduce a file-based sync activity viewer that surfaces product category, attribute, and menu operations with a single-click option to clear the log file.
+* Capture sync activity directly to a lightweight uploads log so administrators can audit taxonomy assignments without bloating the database.

 = 1.8.34 =
 * Accept the SoftOne `color` field when building WooCommerce attributes so products populate the `pa_colour` taxonomy using the same logic as `pa_brand`.